 - Generating a cost-effective alternative local-area survey based on the NCVS for direct administration within subnational areas.

 Beginning in 2016, BJS increased the size of the NCVS core sample in the 22 most populous states, based on preliminary findings from a boost pilot test.
-Concurrent with the sample boost, BJS also adjusted the allocation of the sample as needed within these 22 states to enhance the representativeness of the NCVS sample relative to the population within each of these states.
+At the same time, BJS adjusted the allocation of the sample as needed within these 22 states to enhance the representativeness of the NCVS sample relative to the population within each of these states.
 Together, these changes were designed to enable production of state-level estimates of violent victimization for the 22 states and specific metropolitan areas within those states with three years of aggregated data.
-BJS decided to focus on the 22 most populous states based on the estimated sample size that would be needed to produce representative estimates with sufficient precision, while balancing the increased costs associated with a larger and more geographically diverse sample.
+See NCVS sample design and redesign.
 The 22 states identified for state-level estimates are Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, Virginia, Washington, and Wisconsin.
-These states selected for the sample boost accounted for 79% of the total U.S. population and approximately 80% of violent crime reported in the FBI's Part 1 Uniform Crime Reports.

 - The state-level sample design uses direct observation to collect information from sample members within subnational areas to generate estimates.